Glorious Purpose (Loki season 1): Music

 The music of the Miss Minutes information video, like its visuals, was also inspired by the Wonderful World of Disney videos, with composer Natalie Holt expanding her "creepy theremin layers" of the TVA themes when the Time-Keepers are shown in the video; Holt created the music in the style of Bernard Herrmann.
 Holt was "really keen" to write the music for this as well as the D. B. Cooper scene, noting these moments would normally be left to the series' music supervisor to source existing music cues.

 Marketing

 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including Funko Pops, apparel, accessories, the young adult novel Loki: Where Mischief Lies, and posters.
 The merchandise was centered on the TVA, Mobius, and Miss Minutes.
 Marvel also released a promotional poster for "Glorious Purpose", which featured a quote from the episode.

+Release

+"Glorious Purpose" was released on Disney+ on June 9, 2021.
+The episode, along with the rest of Loki's first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023.
+The release also includes deleted scenes from the season, including one from this episode featuring Chris Hemsworth as the voice of Throg.